FabSwingers.com

 I agree totally.
 I feel lonely a lot even when I was in a relationship.
 Family 200 miles away.
 Winter is always hardest for be, quite I get SAD, plus all my social life is summer based, cricket, golf etc. I do walking football and they have a good social side too.
 Lots of blokes in the group struggle with mental health.

-By *melie LAL OP Woman 5 weeks ago
+By *melie LAL OP Woman over a year ago

 neverland